litnomad/library/README.md

 The objective of this project is to create a library app with a focus on the use of constructors.

 Purpose:
-- Allows user to add and display books for the library.
+- Allows user to add and display books in the library.

 Features:
 - Button that brings up a form